yuhangc9321/00-error-messages-lab/README.md

 The tests for each lab will be found inside the `spec` directory of that lab.
 Tests are programs, written using the RSpec testing library, that are written to make sure your program is running properly.
 Generally, tests will call on the methods you define in your programs and check to see if they are working the way they are expected to.

-In the future, you will learn how to read tests more thoroughly and even how to write your own tests.
+In the future, you will learn how to read tests more thoroughly and maybe even how to write your own tests.
 For now, all you need to understand is that the code in the `spec` directory is there to test the code in your program.
 When you run the `rspec` command in your terminal in the directory of the lab you are working on, that runs the code in your `spec` file and tests your program.
 The output that appears in your terminal is the result of running those tests.
 If you pass a test, the output will generally appear green, otherwise, it will appear red and be accompanied by the types of error messages that we're discussing in this README.
 Paying attention to those error messages will help you to pass the test.

 ## Instructions